-One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site’s administration login username and password.
-This can be achieved with software programs that automatically tries to guess hundreds of possible login combinations in minutes.
+There are many ways hackers try to break into WordPress sites.
+One of these is by trying to guess the site’s administration login username and password.
+This is achieved with software tools and scripts that can guess hundreds of possible login combinations in minutes.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-”Botnets” are networks of computers that have been infected with malicious scripts or code, which are then controlled remotely as a group, typically without the computer owners even being aware that this is happening.
+A “Botnet” is a network of private computers that have been compromised and infected with malicious software, which can then be controlled remotely as a group, typically without the unsuspecting computer owners even being aware that this is happening inside their device.

-Botnets are typically used to blast mass spam emails from the infected computers of compromised user accounts.
+Botnets are typically used to send out mass spam emails from the infected computers of unsuspecting users.

-The screenshot below was taken from an internet security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the world since 2009 …
+The screenshot below was taken from an online security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively infecting computer networks all around the globe since 2009 …

-(ZeuS is a botnet that has been actively compromising computer networks all around the world since 2009.
-Screenshot image: SecureList.com)
+(The Zeus botnet has been actively infecting computer networks all around the globe since 2009.
+Source: SecureList.com)

-These were well organized and highly distributed attacks.
-Over 90,000 IP addresses were identified by a number of hosting companies just in the initial attack, when millions of attempts to force their way into WordPress user administration areas took place.
-The brute-force attacks then continued, with over 30,000 WordPress sites being hacked every day.
+The ongoing botnet attacks were well organized and highly distributed.
+Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress users admin areas.
+The attacks then continued, with over 30,000 WordPress sites and blogs being hacked per day.

-Coverage of this worldwide brute-force attack was widely reported in all the major webhosting companiesand leading technology publications, such as Forbes, TechNews Daily, Tech Crunch, PC Magazine, BBC News, and even on the official website of the US Department of Homeland Security …
+Coverage of this brute-force botnet attack was reported by all of the major webhosting companies, as well as the leading technology media publications, such as Forbes, TechNews Daily, Tech Crunch, PC Magazine, BBC News, and even on the official US Department of Homeland Security website …

-(Powering millions of websites and blogs around the world makes WordPress a target for attempted hacking attacks)
+(WordPress powers millions of websites and blogs around the world, making it a target for attempted hacker attacks)

 Does This Mean WordPress Is Not Secure And We Should Stop Using It?

-No. In fact, there are lots of very good reasons why you should choose WordPress if you are concerned about the security of your website.
+No. In fact, there are many good reasons why you should continue using WordPress if you are concerned at all about the security of your website.

-We explain what makes WordPress a very secure platform for websites in this article: Why WordPress Is A Secure Platform For Websites –
+To understand what makes WordPress a very secure platform for websites, see this article: How Secure Is WordPress?

-It’s important to understand that, in the case of April 2013 brute force attack described above, no specific WordPress vulnerability was being exploited (the same script was also attacking sites built using other web applications like Joomla).
+It’s important to note that, in the case of the brute-force botnet attack described above, there was no WordPress vulnerability being exploited (the same script was also targeting sites built using applications like Joomla).

-Mike Little, one of the co-founders of WordPress, made the following comment about the brute-force attacks:
+Mike Little, the co-founder of WordPress with Matt Mullenweg, made this comment about the botnet attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.